-Handwheel with display, radio data transmission
+Handwheel with display, data transmission via radio

 In addition to this, the TNC continues to support the cable handwheels HR 410 (without display) and HR 420 (with display).

 Caution: Danger to the operator and handwheel!

 All of the handwheel connectors may only be removed by authorized service personnel, even if it is possible without any tools!